Canada should aid Holocaust denier on trial: OCLA

 The civil liberties group says in the letter that the 2016 video was made in Canada and published from Canada.

-"The covenant does not permit general prohibition of expressions of an erroneous opinion or an incorrect interpretation of past events," the human-rights committee has said, according to the letter.
+He says B'nai Brith Canada is puzzled by the association's involvement in the case.

-The Department of Justice referred questions to Global Affairs Canada, which did not immediately respond to a request for comment.
+"It is unclear why it would jump to defend a neo-Nazi who has no connection whatsoever to Ontario."

-The Holocaust, in which the German Nazi regime murdered approximately six million Jewish people, is one of the most studied and documented atrocities of the modern era.
+The Holocaust, in which the German Nazi regime murdered approximately six million Jewish people during the Second World War, is one of the most studied and documented atrocities of the modern era.

 Germany developed strong laws against denial of the Holocaust in order to prevent another Nazi faction from rising in the country, and it's currently worried about growing far-right extremism, says Helmut-Harry Loewen, a retired University of Winnipeg sociologist who studies hate groups.

-He describes Schaefer as a key figure in the Holocaust denial movement.
+He describes the Schaefer siblings as key figures in the Holocaust denial movement.

 — By Laura Kane in Vancouver